github/gh-es/USAGE.md

 gh es replication status [flags]
 ```

-Show replication status for each replication channel to the primary
+Show replication status for each replication channel to the primary.

 ### Options